Unit 4 - Challenges of Expansion

 How Science was used to expand on racist ideologies.

-Why do you believe the slave owning class had to use "science" and produce images like the ones above?
+Why did the slave owning class had to use "science" and produce images like the ones above?

 Compromise (North & South) Collapse